Jason Maas: Professional setbacks

 However, reminiscent of Maas's junior season in Oregon with Akili Smith, Higgins seemed unable to make up his mind.
 In a game against the Hamilton Tiger-Cats, Ray struggled, and Maas came in, successfully engineering an Eskimos comeback.
 Ray started the next game but in the game after, the second-to-last game of the season, Maas again appeared in relief and was again solid.
 Finally, in the last game of the year, Maas got the start and played well.

-In his first season, Ray had recorded almost 3,000 yards and a quarterback rating over 100, helping the Eskimos win the West Division for the third consecutive year with the third consecutive starting quarterback.
+In his first season, Ray had recorded almost 3,000 passing yards and a quarterback rating over 100, helping the Eskimos win the West Division for the third consecutive year with the third consecutive starting quarterback.
 Maas had played less often but still well and had started to win back the confidence of the fans and of the team with a strong end to the season.
-But for the playoffs Higgins returned to Ray, who led the Eskimos to the 90th Grey Cup, which they lost to the Montréal Alouettes, coached by Maas's first CFL head coach, Don Matthews.
+But for the playoffs Higgins returned to Ray, who led the Eskimos to the 90th Grey Cup, which they lost to the Montreal Alouettes, coached by Maas's first CFL head coach, Don Matthews.

 In 2003, Maas was looking to regain his starting job from Ray but suffered a back injury during the off-season.
 The condition was severe enough to require surgery and Ray became the starter out of training camp.
-Maas was the holder for kicker Sean Fleming as he healed, but by Week Eight he was completely healthy.
+Maas was the holder for kicker Sean Fleming as he healed, but by Week eight he was completely healthy.
 However, Higgins had drawn criticism for his "quarterback by committee" in 2002 and had little desire to repeat the adventure.
 Maas was entrenched on the bench as Ray helped deliver the Eskimos the 91st Grey Cup in a rematch with the Alouettes.